Matt Flinner: Sugarbeat

 Flinner joined banjoist Tony Furtado's band Sugarbeat in the early 90s.
 Sugarbeat also featured lead vocalist and guitarist Ben Demerath (vocals, guitar), and Sally Truitt (bass).
-Sugarbeat win first place at the Telluride Bluegrass Festival in 1992.
+Sugarbeat won first place at the Telluride Bluegrass Festival in 1992.

 Modern Mandolin Quartet

 Flinner moved to Nashville in 1999, and in 2002 he joined the Modern Mandolin Quartet, a chamber group that uses two mandolins, a mandola, and a mandocello to perform classical and contemporary compositions.
 With Flinner, they released a re-recorded version of The Nutcracker Suite.
 Along with Flinner, members include Dana Rath, Paul Binkley, and Adam Roszkiewicz.

 In 2013, their album Americana was nominated for three Grammy awards: Best Chamber Music/Small Ensemble Performance, Best Engineered Album, and Classical Producer Of The Year.

 Matt Flinner Trio

 Flinner formed The Matt Flinner Trio in 2006.
 Besides Flinner, the trio includes Ross Martin (guitar) and Eric Thorin (bass).
 For their Music du Jour shows, each member of the trio will compose a new song on the night before the performance and perform each new song at the show.

 In 2009, their first album Music du Jour included what they considered to be the best songs composed for the Music du Jour shows.

 The trio's 2016 album Traveling Roots features 12 more songs from the Music du Jour tours: four from each trio member.